This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 10. Avoid clock-watching

 If you have trouble falling asleep, constantly checking the time can add to your stress.
-Turn your clock away from view to prevent this habit.
+This mental strain triggers adrenalin and cortisol release, making it harder to fall or stay asleep.

 11. Seek natural light exposure during the day